 2. Change the communion from within

 GAFCON’s work is growing, including its: online presence and resources, training initiatives, standing with orthodox Anglicans marginalised in their own provinces and dioceses, pioneering mission and building global networks.
-Our expanded 2018 meeting in Jerusalem will add further to this momentum.
+Our expanded 2018 meeting in Jerusalem has added further to this momentum.